All Episodes

 These election officials you just played on the air, they're all telling people who to vote for in Georgia, which is a misdemeanor.

-And in Texas, they're saying DACA illegals vote all the time is what they told us.
+And in Texas, they're saying, DACA, illegals vote all the time, is what they told us.

-So it was an extraordinary election season, and I think people are waking up to see the power of video, just how powerful the truth.
+And I think people are waking up to see the power of video, just how powerful the truth, just showing people who they are.

-What is the fallout band?
+What is the fallout, Ben?

 Because there's always fallout and aftermath for Project Veritas after stuff like this.